 A culturally aware workforce

 DFAT actively promotes awareness and understanding of Aboriginal and Torres Strait Islander peoples, cultures and issues within our own workforce.
-We provide formal guidance to all staff on correct terminology and protocols, and we provide cultural awareness training.
+We provide formal guidance to all staff on correct terminology and protocols, and we provide cultural competence training.

 Competitive terms and conditions